datagovuk/guidance/becoming_an_editor_or_admin.md

 2. Search for the publisher and click on the name.

 3. Go to the the administrators icon on the top right of the page.
 Click on ‘request to become an editor’.
-This link must be      used to send all requests to become both an editor or admin.
+Use this link to send a request to become either an editor or admin.

 4. Fill out the form adding details about your position to publish data on behalf of the organisation.
 If you want to become      an admin, you must provide information about the authority you have.